Tag Archives: Netgalley

 Book Review: Glimmer by Marjorie B Kellogg

-The titular character Glimmer is simply a name that she gave herself and who seemed to have lost her memory—narrating the grim situation of the city and the world entire, and her life in Unca Joe den.
+The titular character, Glimmer, is simply a name that she gave herself and who seems to have lost her memory—narrating the grim situation of the city and the world entire, and her life in Unca Joe’s den.
 I do love Glimmer as a character.
-She’s very likable, smart, and very determined.
-She is a young adult that makes excellent choices.
+She’s charming, intelligent, and incredibly resolute.
+She’s a young adult who consistently makes admirable decisions.

 It took me a while to finish Glimmer.
-The first half was sluggish and not as engaging, but the premise is interesting enough for me to push through with it.
-After the very slow beginning, the pacing started to pick up, and the story just bulldozed into something scary, exciting, and thought-provoking.
-There are a lot of great scenes here, particularly when the group got together to move into a new home – Uhm, within the city as well.
-It was heart-racing and heartwarming altogether.
+The first half was sluggish and not as engaging, but the premise is interesting enough for me to push through.
+After the very slow beginning, the pacing started to pick up, and the story morphed into something scary, exciting, and thought-provoking.
+There are many great scenes here, especially when the group came together to move into a new home within the city.
+It was heart-racing and heartwarming at the same time.

 Published October 19th 2021 by Daw Books